 David Ripstein has served as our director since July 2021.
 Mr. Ripstein has three decades of experience in senior management positions in Israel's telecommunications industry and Israel Defense Force technology and intelligence units.
-Since 2017, Mr. Ripstein is serving as the President and Chief Executive Officer of GreenRoad Technologies Ltd., a global leader in fleet safety telematics.
+From June 2022 to January 2023 Mr. Ripstein served as the Chief Executive Officer of SatixFy Ltd. From 2017 to 2022, Mr. Ripstein served as the President and Chief Executive Officer of GreenRoad Technologies Ltd., a global leader in fleet safety telematics.
 In 2016 Mr. Ripstein served the CEO of Spotoption Technologies a fintech software provider.
 From 2000-2015, Mr. Ripstein served in various positions in RADCOM, a Nasdaq-traded (RDCM) provider of service assurance solutions, first for six years as a General Manger and then for nine years as its President & Chief Executive Officer.
 Prior to Radcom, Mr. Ripstein co-founded two technology startups and served for 10 years as the head of a large R&D engineering group within the Israel Defense Forces-Intelligence Unit.
-Mr. Ripstein holds a B.Sc. in Electrical Engineering from the Technion.
+Mr. Ripstein holds a B.Sc. in Electrical Engineering from the Technolon.

 Ira Palti has served as a Director since June 2018 and served as President and Chief Executive Officer from August 2005 to July 2021.
 From January 2003 to August 2005, Mr. Palti was Chief Executive Officer of Seabridge Ltd., a Siemens company that is a global leader in the area of broadband services and networks.
 Prior to joining Seabridge, he was the Chief Operating Officer of VocalTec Communications Ltd., responsible for sales, marketing, customer support and product development.
 Among the positions he held before joining VocalTec was founder of Rosh Intelligent Systems, a company providing software maintenance and AI diagnostic solutions and one of the first startups in Israel.
-Mr. Palti received a B.Sc. in mathematics and computer science (magna cum laude) from the Tel Aviv University.
+Mr. Palti currently serves as a chairman of the board of Bladeranger Ltd. and GigaSpaces Technologies Ltd. and as board member in PriorTech Ltd. and Kipat Maim Ltd. Mr. Palti received a B.Sc. in mathematics and computer science (magna cum laude) from the Tel Aviv University.